PJIBEC Terms and Conditions

 1. Selection of participating groups

 The application form, completed in English, must be submitted by one named ‘lead’ member / contact for each brass ensemble online via the online entry form.
-Submissions will open at 12.00 noon GMT on Sunday 20 November 2020.
+Submissions will formally open at 12.00 noon GMT on Monday 1st September 2025

 The application form must be supported by the following: